By: Ufuk Yagci

 Stop always being available 24/7

 Technology lets people work and be accessible no matter the place or time.
-Make an agreement with your co-workers on digital reachability outside of work.
+Make an agreement with your co-workers on limiting digital availability outside of work.

 Skip the morning digital check-in

-Do not check your social media accounts or email in the morning as you wake up and over breakfast.
-Do some light stretching activities and mediation if possible?
-Your emails can wait until you get to work.
-Your social media accounts can wait until the time you have set for social media use.
+Do not check your social media accounts or email when you just wake up.
+Your social media and emails can wait until you get to work.